davejtoews/viewcake/README.md

 ## Start

-From the root directory run
+Make sure MongoDB is running, then from the root directory run

     npm start